Skip to content

 Terminal window

-Cursor, Claude Desktop, and other MCP-compatible clients use their own registration format — see MCP Server Setup for the exact configuration.
+Cursor, Claude Desktop, other MCP clients — see MCP Server Setup for the exact per-client configuration.
 Node.js 20+ is the only prerequisite.

 3. Generate a landscape from your documents